 3.8 Don’t focus on only the remote benefits of the job

 Remember not to focus only on how working remotely will benefit your wellbeing.
 While this will be important to most employers, it won’t be enough to impress them with your overall appropriateness for a role.
-Ultimately, you need to show how working remotely adds value not just for yourself, but for the company, too.
+Ultimately, you need to show how working remotely adds value not just for yourself, but for your team and the company, too.

 4. Tips for answering “Why do you want to work remotely?”